hudson-and-thames/mlfinlab/README.md

-# mlfinlab
+# Machine Learning Financial Laboratory (mlfinlab)
-Package based on the work of Dr Marcos Lopez de Prado regarding his research with respect to Advances in Financial Machine Learning
+Package based on the work of Dr Marcos Lopez de Prado regarding his research with respect to Advances in Financial Machine Learning.